firebase/quickstart-js/firestore/angular-rewrite/README.md

     ```
  1. Open [http://127.0.0.1:4200](http://127.0.0.1:4200) in your browser and try out the app!

-## Configure and run the app with Firebase:
+## Configure and run the app with the Firebase Console:

-Follow these steps to have a working version of the quickstart hosted and running online with Firebase:
+Follow these steps to have a working version of the quickstart running with the Firebase console:

+   > **Note:** While **Authentication**, **Storage**, and **Firestore** are offered as free services through the Firebase console, using Firebase **Functions** on the Firebase Console requires a billing plan.
+The following instructions, therefore, exclude those steps needed to deploy and host functions on the Firebase Console.
+All other application functionality is conserved.

  1. Create a new Firebase project in the [Firebase Console](https://console.firebase.google.com)